These apple and white Cheddar scones are a riff on apple pie with Cheddar. Easy as muffins. Flaky as biscuits. And

-- 2. Peel, core, and slice each apple lengthwise into sixteenths.
+Peel, core, and slice each apple lengthwise into sixteenths.
 Place the slices in a single layer on the parchment-lined baking sheet.
 Bake the apples until they feel dry to the touch and take on a slight hint of color, about 20 minutes.
-Transfer the apples to a bowl and let cool.
+Dump the apples into a bowl and let it cool.
 Leave the oven on.

-- 3. Sift the flour, sugar, baking powder, and salt into a bowl.
+In a bowl, combine the flour, sugar, baking powder, and salt.

-- 6. In a small bowl, lightly beat the remaining egg with a pinch of salt.
+In a small bowl, lightly beat the remaining egg with a pinch of salt.
 Brush the apple scones with the egg wash and sprinkle with the remaining 1 1/2 tablespoons of sugar.
-Bake on the center rack until firm and golden, about 30 minutes.
-With a spatula, lift the scones onto a wire rack to cool for maybe 10 minutes.
-The wedges are irresistibly fragrant and best when they’re a little warm; eat them shortly after baking.